hackersupreme/univariate-infographics/README.md

 ### Data

 Each component in the library only requires one attribute to work, the `data` prop.
 It takes in an array of objects that contains the data the component will render.
 The objects in the array must have a `value` property that contains a number.
 They can have any number of other properties as well.
-These other properties can be used in the legend and/or overlay of a component.
+These other properties can be used in the legend and/or overlay of a component (see more below).

 ```
 const data = [